 To apply for a place on the Learners First NPQEL programme, leaders are required to submit a current CV, a letter of application and provide a sponsor statement endorsing the application and suitability for the programme.
 Applications will be assessed by a partner organisation, independent of Learners First.
 Given the nature of this new and innovative programme, each cohort will be limited to a maximum of 15 participants.

-The programme overview and application form can be accessed below.
+The programme overview can be accessed below.

 To graduate from the programme and gain the NPQEL award participants will need to complete a final assessment which requires them to: